isomerpages/moe-victoriajc/_the-victorian-seal/The Victorian Seal.md

 </p>
 <p>Through SEAL, every Victorian is empowered to choose their own “Outstanding”,
 defining what excellence means to them and growing into their fullest potential.
-They graduate with the Victorian SEAL, as Victorians who are not just ready for the world, but ready to <em>shape </em>it.</p>
+With the Victorian SEAL, Victorians are not just ready for the world, but ready to <em>shape </em>it.</p>
 <p></p>